cap-ntu/ML-Model-CI/docs/tutorial/register.md

 )
 ```

-### Registration using `no_generate` Mode
+#### Registration using `no_generate` mode

 Assume we have a saved pre-trained ResNet50 model at current working directory named `1.zip`.
-It was trained on
-ImageNet and exported by TorchScript.
+It was trained on ImageNet and exported by TorchScript.
+You can register it using using `no_generate` mode like this.

 ```python
 from modelci.hub.manager import register_model